Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: False Alarms

-Furthermore, most of the false triggers occur within 1 s from a noise glitch.
-We show three examples of the glitches that produce false alarms in our analysis in Fig.~\ref{fig:ftriggers}.
-A smaller number of false triggers cannot be associated with glitches.
-We did not attempt to veto glitches or perform a detailed noise study with the specifics of core-collapse signals in mind.
-Our FAR can likely be reduced significantly by using existing methods for detecting and removing glitches \citep{Bondarescu_23,Tolley_23}.
-Beyond removing obvious glitches, a detailed detector characterisation targeted at core-collapse supernovae will be necessary to understand the true FAR.
-We leave a more detailed treatment of glitches for future work.
+Most false triggers occur within $\sim1$~s of clearly identifiable noise glitches in the detector data.
+Examples of such glitches are shown in Fig.~\ref{fig:ftriggers}.
+A smaller number of false triggers cannot be directly associated with obvious glitches.
+In this work, we did not attempt to veto glitches or perform a detailed noise study targeted at supernova signals.
+Existing glitch-removal techniques \citep{Bondarescu_23,Tolley_23} could likely reduce the false trigger rate significantly.

+For galactic supernovae, gravitational-wave searches will likely be performed as part of a multi-messenger analysis in which neutrino or electromagnetic observations provide an external trigger time \citep{Azfar_24}.
+In such a scenario, the relevant background is the probability of a noise trigger occurring within the time window of the external trigger rather than the FAR of a blind search.
+A detailed evaluation of the background for such triggered searches is beyond the scope of the present work.